saowwapark/inCNV/README.md

 ## Installation
 Installing inCNV is straightforward as we have set up everything for you.
 There is no need to install or build the source code yourself.
 We have created all the necessary Docker images [here](https://hub.docker.com/r/saowwapark/incnv-frontend).

 No need to clone the entire repository.
-Simply copy the [docker-compose directory](https://github.com/saowwapark/inCNV/tree/main/docker-compose) which includes of `docker-compose.yml` and `.env`, and then run `docker-compose.yml`.
+Simply copy the [docker-compose directory](https://github.com/saowwapark/inCNV/tree/main/docker-compose) which includes of `docker-compose.yml`, `.env` and `reverse-proxy-nbinx.conf.template`.
+Then run `docker-compose.yml`.

 1. Clone git.
 ```